CraftTogetherMC/TC-Destinations/README.md

 #### Dev-Builds: [See here](https://ci.craft-together-mc.de/job/TC%20Destinations/)

 ### Features:
-- Fancy paginated list of destinations
+- Fancy paginated list of destinations (Works cross-server in a BungeeCord network)
+- Manage your destinations in a more advanced way
+- Teleport to your destinations
-- You can set up multiple enter-messages with clickable texts using [MiniMessage](https://docs.adventure.kyori.net/minimessage)
+- Set up multiple enter-messages with clickable texts using [MiniMessage](https://docs.adventure.kyori.net/minimessage)
 - Dynmap integration *(A marker is created on the map for each destination)*
 - Commands to get mobs on/off train(s).
 - All root-commands renameable